ibmdb/node-ibm_db/APIDocumentation.md

    f.e. `{ParamType: "FILE", DataType: "BLOB", Data: "mypic.jpg"}`
  - ARRAY - It tells the Data is an Array of same type and size.
 It must be used for Array Insert i.e. to insert data for multiple rows using single execute.
    If one parameter is of type ARRAY, all parameters passed to an API must be of type ARRAY and of equal size.
 Check [test/test-array-insert.js](https://github.com/ibmdb/node-ibm_db/blob/master/test/test-array-insert.js) for example.
-    Use "Length: <maxDataLen>" in param Object for unequal size of data.
+    "Length" is optional.
+Default value is the max length among all members of the Array.
-    Default value is the length of first member of Array.
+    Use "Length: <customLen>" to override if needed.

 * **CType**: C Data type of the parameter to be bound.
 Default value is CHAR.
 * **SQLType**: Data type of the parameter on Server.
 It is actually the column Type of the parameter.
 Default value is CHAR